argoproj/argo-rollouts/docs/CONTRIBUTING.md

 3. The e2e tests are designed to run as quickly as possible, eliminating readiness and termination delays.
 However, it is often desired to artificially slow down the tests for debugging purposes, as well as to understand what the test is doing.
-To delay startup and termination of pods, set the `E2E_POD_DELAY` to a integer value in seconds.
+To delay startup and termination of pods, set the `E2E_POD_DELAY` to an integer value in seconds.
 This environment variable is often coupled with `E2E_TEST_OPTIONS` to debug and slow down a specific test.

 ```shell